Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Potential tax disadvantages: While the tax filing process is simpler for sole proprietors, they sometimes face potential tax disadvantages, such as paying income and self-employment taxes on business profits, which might be higher than those for other business structures.

 If liability protection is a concern for you, forming a Limited Liability Company (LLC) could be a better choice.
-An LLC provides business owners with limited liability protection, which safeguards your personal assets in case your business faces legal issues.
+An LLC provides business owners with limited liability protection, which safeguards their personal assets in case their business faces legal issues.

 Steps to Start a Sole Proprietorship in Washington